sadra-hatami/Mathematics-Toolbox/README.md

 ### Does it only solve mathematical problems?

-No.

-Mathematics Toolbox combines **problem-solving tools** with **educational content**, helping users both learn mathematics and solve mathematical problems efficiently.
+No. Mathematics Toolbox combines **problem-solving tools** with **educational content**.

 ### Which platforms are supported?

-Three dedicated versions are available:
+Three dedicated versions:

 - Desktop / Laptop
 - Surface tablets
 - Android

+Plus a web companion on GitHub Pages.

 ### Which topics are covered?

-The project currently includes tools related to:

-- Number Theory
-- Algebra
-- Geometry
-- Statistics
-- Probability
-- Sequences
-- Fractions
-- Mathematical Utilities
+Number theory, algebra, equations, matrices, function plotting, geometry, vectors, sequences, fractions, statistics & probability, and a full educational section.

 ---